vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 If possible, pick a background color for your asset that is appropriate for your brand and does not include any transparency.
 Transparent assets will display the background color of the App Store UI.

+#### Figma Template

+Access our [Figma Community template](https://www.figma.com/community/file/1246469471037339772) and use our baseline grid and keylines in the Guide page.

 ### Screenshots

 Use screenshots to visually represent your app’s key features and purpose.